 The chip select lines are by default set to 15 wait state.
 This makes it possible to interface with many slower external peripheral components.
-If faster I/O access is required, modify this number down as needed.
+If you require faster I/O access, you can decrease this number as needed.
 Some TERN components, such as the Real-Time-Clock, might fail if the wait state is decreased too dramatically.
 A function is provided for this purpose.